 Dear Nora.

 I don't know much about wedding traditions

 I don't know much about wedding traditions

 and celebrations in Crete, but I'll tell you

 and celebrations in Crete, but I'll tell you

-and celebrations in my home town.
-Before the

 what happens in my home town.
 Before the

 wedding...

 On the wedding day...

 After the wedding ceremony...

 I just hope you find this useful.

 Kisses.